 - sing a South Korean pop song (see testimony of Ji Hae-nam in The Hidden Gulag, pg.
 46)

 - know something that might compromise a person in a high position (see the case of Kim Young-soon, who was a friend of Song Hye-rim, the mother of Kim Jong-Il’s oldest son)

 - are accused of being a spy (see case of Jung Gyoung-il)

-The government denies the existence of the camps, but today everyone can look for themselves: see North Korea’s Largest Concentration Camps on Google Earth.
+The government denies the existence of these camps, but today everyone can see them for themselves: see North Korea’s Largest Concentration Camps on Google Earth.

 Food, Famine, and Politics

-In the 1990s famine struck North Korea.
-To hear the government tell the story, it was caused by bad flooding, but the reality is more complicated, and much more sad.
+In the 1990s, famine struck North Korea.
+To hear the government tell the story, it was caused by bad flooding, but the reality is more complicated, and much more tragic.

 Though no one knows for sure how many died due to the famine, conservative estimates are from 600,000 to 1,000,000 — about 3 – 5% of the population.
 One study based on interviews of 771 refugees estimates that 12% died in the hardest-hit province.

-The UN’s World Food Programme states on its website (as of February 2011) that 33% of the population is undernourished.
-It’s not that North Korea doesn’t have the money to buy food on the international market, it’s that they choose to spend it on weapons under their military first policy.
+The UN’s World Food Programme states on its website that one in every three children in North Korea remains chronically malnourished.
+It’s not that the North Korean government doesn’t have the money to buy food on the international market; it’s that it chooses to spend the money on weapons under its military first policy.

 For the latest news on North Korea, see The Daily NK.